|What is the cost of a Marriage License?

 What are the requirements to obtain a marriage license?

-- Both must present a valid picture ID card (driver's license, State ID or valid passport - it must include your date of birth).
-A Matricular Consular or an Instituto Federal Electoral will be accepted as long as our translator is present or a translation is presented.
+- Both must present in hand a physical issued valid picture ID card (driver's license, State ID or valid passport - it must include your date of birth and not be a copy).
+A Matricular Consular or an Instituto Federal Electoral can NO LONGER be accepted (NCGS: 15A-306/HB318).

-- Both must provide a valid Social Security Number by presenting your Social Security Card or a permanent record showing your SS# (Example: W-2, Tax Return or Insurance card) or notarized affidavit that indicates you are not eligible for a SS#.
-If, and only if,you are not eligible for SS #, you will need to provide an additional ID of a Certified Birth Certificate along with this Affidavit and your valid picture ID.
+- Both must present a valid Social Security Number on an in hand physical issued Social Security Card or an official permanent record showing your SS# (see below list) or a notarized affidavit that indicates you are not eligible to receive a SS#.
+If, and only if you are not eligible for SS #, you will need to provide an additional ID through an in hand physical Certified Birth Certificate, mentioned Affidavit and present in hand a physical issued valid picture ID that meets the same requirements as above.

-- If applicable, both will need to provide a stamped filed copy (does not have to be certified) of their divorce judgment papers which are signed by the Clerk or Judge or a copy of death certificate of their previous spouse if recorded in North Carolina.
-Please NOTE if divorce took place prior to 1988 in NC, allow time for Clerk's Office to retrieve a copy from Raleigh.
+- If applicable, both will need to provide a stamped filed copy (does not have to be certified) of their last divorce judgment papers which are signed by the Clerk or Judge if filed by the Clerk or Judge in United States or a copy of death certificate of their previous spouse.
+Please NOTE if divorce took place prior to 1988 in NC, allow time for Clerk's Office to retrieve a copy from Raleigh and if recorded outside of the United States divorce papers and death record are required to be certified copies..

 - OUT OF STATE DEATH, then a CERTIFIED COPY is required.
 This only applies to your last marriage and is required regardless of how long ago this happened.
 You will find this change across the state because it's important and necessary to know that the divorce has been properly finalized.
 These documents can be found in the county and state or country that the death or divorce took place.
 Sorry for the inconvenience this will cause, but the following website will be able to assist you in locating your information.